coder/redjet/README.md

 and options](https://redis.io/commands/).
 While this approach has less type-safety, it provides forward compatibility with new Redis features.

-In the aims of both performance and ease-of-use, redjet attempts to provide an API that closely resembles the protocol.
+In the aim of both performance and ease-of-use, redjet attempts to provide an API that closely resembles the protocol.
 For example, the `Command` method is really a Pipeline of size 1.